lperamo/otra/doc/contributing/css.md

 #### Best practices

 - Use SCSS or SASS.
 SCSS is probably best because if one day, it becomes useless due to CSS enhancement ...
-SCSS has almost the same coding style so it will be simpler to adapt the code.
+SCSS has almost the same coding style, so it will be simpler to adapt the code.

 - Keep the lowest specificity as possible.
 Some people even say never use ids but classes instead for reusability !